cometbft/cometbft/docs/references/qa/method.md

 The (first iteration of the) QA process as described [in the RELEASES.md document][releases] was applied to version v0.34.x in order to have a set of results acting as benchmarking baseline.
 This baseline is then compared with results obtained in later versions.
+See [RELEASES.md][releases] for a description of the tests that we run on the QA process.

 Out of the testnet-based test cases described in [the releases document][releases] we focused on two of them:
 _200 Node Test_, and _Rotating Nodes Test_.